teeaarbee/blog/content/week_13.md

     I don’t know there’s something about single-player games that get me more excited to play them, compared to multiplayer, where you have to wait for your friends to join and then again wait after you die 😐
 	<br>[![batmansteamactivity.png](https://i.postimg.cc/DfcZ44J9/batmansteamactivity.png)](https://steamcommunity.com/id/teeaarbee/)
 ##Thoughts from the past week
--	People often rant about the things after they it to for the 2nd or the 3rd time They dont rant about the things that they have been seeing for a while or are familiar with.
+-	People often rant about the things after they find repeating in their ecosystem for the 2nd or the 3rd time.
+They dont rant about the things that they have been seeing for a while or are familiar with.
 They don’t rant about the things that they are new to.
 -	And a somewhat similar approach can be taken to understanding the rant that someone enjoys.